 The physical universe often appears overwhelmingly solid and unchangeable.
-Let us look at how solid it really is and develop a feel for the opportunity to change it.
+Let us look at how solid it really is and develop a feeling for the opportunity to change it.

-Before modern physics objects we could feel and touch were just considered to be solid, but when science started to dig deep into the structure of things we learned that those material objects, like the hammer to drive in a nail, was indeed finely structured into molecules and atoms of the elements it was built from – mostly iron in case of the hammer.
+Before modern physics objects we could feel and touch were just considered to be solid, but when science started to dig deep into the structure of things, we learned that those material objects, like the hammer to drive in a nail, were indeed finely structured into molecules and atoms of the elements it was built from – mostly iron in case of the hammer.

 For a long time, the atom seemed to be the smallest building block, strongly indicated by the choice of the word atom, the Greek word for ‘indivisible’.